• Skip to primary navigation

 Find the full ingredient measurements and instructions in the recipe card below!

 • Instant yeast: This recipe calls for instant yeast, which makes this recipe less time-consuming as they only need one rise instead of two.
-You can substitute active dry yeast instead, just make sure you follow the instructions on the packet and allow it to rise twice.
+See my baking with yeast post for substitutions.

 • Water: The water needs to be around 110 F before pouring it into the mixing bowl.
 This usually feels warm to the touch, but not hot.